Welcome to Kapiti Coast WEA

 Next Event

-Venue: Waikanae Presbyterian Church, 43 Ngaio Road, Waikanae
+Venue: Waikanae Presbyterian Church Hall, 43 Ngaio Road, Waikanae

 Click below to view all upcoming Saturday Seminars.